oss-compass/docs/metrics-models/productivity/collaboration-development-index.md

 ---
-title: Code Quality Guarantee
+title: Collaboration Development Index
-slug: /metrics-models/productivity/code-quality-guarantee
+slug: /metrics-models/productivity/collaboration-development-index
 tags:
   - Metrics Models
   - Productivity
-  - Code Quality Guarantee
+  - Collaboration Development Index
-description: The measurement of how to guarantee software quality using multiple proxies
+description: Use proxy metrics to evaluate how well the development process is managed and how well the community is doing with collaborative development
 ---

-# Code Quality Guarantee
+# Collaboration Development Index

-Code, as the final output of a project, is the essence of the entire community's contribution.
-Code quality guarantee is the measurement of how to guarantee software quality using multiple proxies.
+Open source projects, as a typical manifestation of human group intelligence, the ability to establish collaborative development management is a key element contributing to the success of the project.
+And code, as the final output of a project, is the essence of the entire community's contribution.
+So we evaluate how well the development process is managed and how well the community does collaborative development around a series of indirect metrics related to code contribution.

 # Metrics in the Metrics Model

-## Contributor Count
+## Code Contributor Count

 * Definition: Determine how many active pr creators, code reviewers, commit authors there are in the past 90 days.
 * Weight: 19.987%